Although my secret life with my Spirit Guides and Angels remained intact, my character was revealed. My mother used that against me.

 My mother’s weekly punishment for my bedwetting was to make me stand on the kitchen table as she instructed each family member to say hateful things to me.
 My mom and dad and two brothers called me stupid and ugly.
 Her intention was to make me feel totally worthless and of no value.
 Ultimately, this form of punishment was designed to convince me that no one in the family wanted me around.

 My Spirit Guides were my only lifeline now.

-The love and trust I had with “all of them” was so enormous, steady and true that I could ask them anything and get the answers whenever I needed them.
-But I was becoming numb to this world.
+The love and trust I had with “all of them” was so enormous, steady, and true that I could ask them anything and get the answers whenever I needed them.
+The initial consequence of this greater awareness made me numb to this world.
 I was doing my best to preserve what was left of me here while tolerating the daily grind of suppressing who I was.
 I felt like an uncover agent because I seemed to be the only one here, in this world, who saw through all of the deceptions that were constantly going on.

 It was at this point that I recalled their prophecy…

 The first prediction I received from my spirit guide angels, “Life will get better for you as you get older if you can make it through childhood.”

 I was now beginning to feel the weight of the “warning part” of that message.
 Like the Merry-Go-Round dream showed me at the start of my life, people made this life hard when it wasn’t supposed to be that way.
 Learning to deal with difficult people was a big hurdle.
 Little did I know how mastering this would become vital to the successes in my adult life.